- Equity management explained for founders

 Employee stakeholders

 Your employees are owners too.
-Equity management means creating an employee option pool, issuing options to employees from that pool, and creating agreements between the company and each equity recipient detailing the terms of the issuance.
+Equity management means creating an employee equity pool, issuing options or other equity awards to employees from that pool, and creating agreements between the company and each equity recipient detailing the terms of the issuance.

 Employees often need additional resources to better understand their equity.
 Equity management means giving employees access to basic equity education, vesting schedule timelines, post-termination exercise (PTE) window information, and tax deadlines.